Click-through rate: Email

-An email click-through rate is defined as the number of recipients who click one or more links in an email and landed on the sender's website, blog, or other desired destination.
+An email click-through rate is defined as the number of recipients who click one or more links in an email and land on the sender's website, blog, or other desired destination.
 More simply, email click-through rates represent the number of clicks that your email generated.

-Email click-through rate is expressed as a percentage, and calculated by dividing the number of click-throughs by the number of tracked message deliveries.
+Email click-through rate is calculated by dividing the number of clicks by the number of emails delivered and multiplying by 100.
+Delivered emails are used rather than emails sent because bounced messages cannot generate clicks.

 Most email marketers use these metrics, along with open rate, bounce rate and other metrics, to understand the effectiveness and success of their email campaign.
 In general, there is no ideal click-through rate.
 This metric can vary based on the type of email sent, how frequently emails are sent, how the list of recipients is segmented, how relevant the content of the email is to the audience, and many other factors.
 Even the time of day can affect the click-through rate.
 Sunday appears to generate considerably higher click-through rates on average when compared to the rest of the week.

 Every year, various types of research studies are conducted to track the overall effectiveness of click-through rates in email marketing.

 Click-Through Rate and Search Engine Optimization

+In search engine optimization, organic click-through rate refers to clicks from organic search results rather than pay-per-click advertisements.
+It is calculated by dividing the number of clicks an organic search listing receives by its number of impressions and multiplying by 100.

 Some experts on search engine optimization (SEO) have claimed since the mid-2010s that click-through rate has an impact on organic rankings.
 Numerous case studies have been published to support this theory.
-Proponents supporting this theory often claim that the click-through rate is a ranking signal for Google's RankBrain algorithm.
+Proponents of this theory often claim that the click-through rate is a ranking signal for Google's RankBrain algorithm.

 Opponents of this theory claim that the click-through rate has little or no impact on organic rankings.
 Bartosz Góralewicz published the results of an experiment on Search Engine Land where he claims, "Despite popular belief, click-through rate is not a ranking factor.
 Even massive organic traffic won't affect your website's organic positions."
 More recently, Barry Schwartz wrote on Search Engine Land, "...Google has said countless times, in writing, at conferences, that CTR is not used in their ranking algorithm.".
 However, the introduction of AI Overviews correlates with a measurable decline in organic visibility and clicks, particularly for top-ranking, non-branded keywords, according to two new data studies from SEO tool provider Ahrefs and performance agency Amsive.

+Recent developments in search interfaces may also affect click-through rates independently of ranking factors.
+For example, the introduction of AI-generated summaries in search results has been associated with a decline in organic click-through rates for top-ranking pages, as reported by industry analyses.